-- Keep your dog on a hypoallergenic or high fatty acid diet that will support their skin barrier.
+- Keep your dog on a high-quality dog food, preferably with a high fatty acid content that will support their skin barrier.

-- Consider allergen immunotherapy—either injections under the skin or allergy drops given orally to normalize your dog’s immune response to allergens.
+- Consider asking your vet about allergen immunotherapy — either injections under the skin or allergy drops given orally to normalize your dog’s immune response to allergens.

 - Work closely with and stay in touch with your vet (or even a board-certified veterinary dermatologist) to keep flares and other skin problems to a minimum.